Home - Dinner - Pasta - Creamy Cacio e Pepe Pasta

 Instructions

-• Meanwhile, melt the butter in the wide (10-12-inch) skillet over medium heat.
+• Meanwhile, melt 4 tablespoons of the butter in the wide (10-12-inch) skillet over low heat.
 Add 1½ teaspoons of the pepper, 1½ cups of the cheese and 1 cup of the pasta water.
-Stir the sauce frequently until the cheese melts and the sauce smooths out.
+Stir the sauce frequently until the sauce smooths out – be sure not to let the mixture get too hot to avoid clumps.
 Remove the pan from the heat.

 • Portion into bowls and serve immediately.
 Sprinkle each serving with some of the remaining pepper and cheese.